 floor in this building, is warm to the touch.

 Concrete becomes warmed by the stove resulting in less need to keep the

 Larger than normal pieces

 Unless cooking, or during times of needing a quick

 increase, larger pieces of wood will save money during the

 winter.
 Larger pieces, like whole unsplit logs will burn

-all night without having to get up every 3 or 4 hours to
+all night, without your having to get up every 3 or 4 hours (to

 Smaller pieces require